KittyGiraudel/site/_posts/2014-03-17-git-tips-and-tricks-part-2.md

 <section id="use-a-git-message-template">
 ## Use a Git message template [#](#use-a-git-message-template)

+<blockquote class="pull-quote--right">Using a message template for Git commits is a good practice.</blockquote>

 Using a message template for Git commits is a good practice, especially in big projects with a lot of people involved.
 It helps finding commits relative to a specific feature, relative to a specific work team, etc.

 To change the default template, you can write a small text file somewhere on your disk, then reference it in your Git configuration: